 Children will be participating in a 1 hour session of physical education each week.
 Depending on the activity and the weather - they will use the hall as well as the outside areas.
 Over the four terms we will be covering:

-Term 1: Athletics

-Term 2: Dance

-Term 3: Ball Skills

-Term 4: Swimming

-Games
+Term 1: Fundamental Motor Skills/Athletics Term 2: Dance Term 3: Jump Rope for Heart Term 4: Swimming Athletics/ball skills

 Respectful Relationships